US reports 1st case of omicron variant in returning traveler

-The U.S. recorded its first confirmed case of the omicron variant Wednesday — a person in California who had been to South Africa — as scientists around the world raced to establish whether the new, mutant version of the coronavirus is more dangerous than previous ones.
+SAN FRANCISCO (AP) — The U.S. recorded its first confirmed case of the omicron variant Wednesday — in a vaccinated traveler who returned to California after a trip to South Africa — as scientists around the world race to establish whether the new, mutant version of the coronavirus is more dangerous than previous ones.

-Dr. Anthony Fauci, the United States’ top infectious disease expert, made the announcement at the White House.
+Dr. Anthony Fauci, the United States’ top infectious-disease expert, announced the finding at the White House.

 “We knew it was just a matter of time before the first case of omicron would be detected in the United States,” he said.